-LRECL should never be specified for input of a z/OS data set, CMS file or IBM VSAM data set.
+For z/OS spanned record input (RECFM=VS or VBS), LRECL specifies the maximum length of a spanned record (default 64K).
+If the length of a spanned input record exceeds this value, then ERROR 581 is returned.
+Otherwise, LRECL should never be specified on z/OS data set, CMS file or IBM VSAM data set input.
 For these types of file input, the maximum input record length is always determined by standard access method processing.
-If LRECL is specified that does not match the allocated LRECL value, then a file geometry conflict error will be returned.
+If an LRECL value is specified that does not match the allocated LRECL value, then a file geometry conflict error will be returned.